ripDZL/Adlist/README.md

 ## Troubleshooting
 - **False Positives/Blocked Sites**: Some legit domains might get blocked.
 Use Technitium’s Allowlist to fix issues.
 - **Fetch Errors?**: Test the raw GitHub URLs in a browser to ensure they’re accessible.
-- **Need Help?**: Open an issue or contact me (I’ll share contact info if we’re working together).

-## Split into two files for now will update into one single file later.
-9-12-25